open/close all folders

-- Cassandra Truth: In the episode, "The Eggpire Strikes Back", no one believes Jimmy when he says that the Yolkians, the villains from the pilot film, are still just as evil as ever, until the Yolkians trap them in the park and sic Poultra on them.
+- Cassandra Truth: In the episode, "The Eggpire Strikes Back", no one believes Jimmy when he says that the Yolkians, the villains from the film, are still just as evil as ever, until the Yolkians trap them in the park and sic Poultra on them.

 - Catch-Phrase: Originally "Gotta blast!"
 "Think, think, THINK!" and "Brain blast!".
 The show eased off on these as it went on, eventually getting rid of them entirely.
 (One exception is "And now, my latest invention, the (insert plot-related-device here!)", which stayed for most of the series' run.)